nikolio/adnotium/README.md

  # adnotium
 A place to organize my thoughts about free self-hosted comments for static pages

+Free as in both
+- free speech
+- free soda

+self-hosted comments for static pages

  I love static websites.
 Especially when they don't require JS for their core functionality.
 I must be a wierdo right ? :alien: